First Response Homeopathy Remedies To Use In A Disaster 2

 Stramonium (Stram.): Symptoms usually develop after a frightful experience.
 Violence towards others from fear of being attacked or hurt.
 May hit, scratch, kick or bite (children especially).
 Fear of the dark.
 Feel much better in company and light.

-Comments: If shock, panic or hysteria are still present, refer back to Part 1 for helpful remedies.
+Comments: If shock, panic or hysteria is still present, refer back to Part 1 for helpful remedies.

 Grief